rafwit/rafwit/README.md

 ### Hi there 👋

-My name is Rafał and I'm a business professional 📈 who turned into Full Stack Developer 🤖, currently building applications in JavaScript environment.
-I love building amazing things in teams.
-I get excited when solving problems 🧠 both with and without code.
+Full Stack Engineer 🤖 building applications with Angular and React as frontend frameworks, and Node.js with Express.js, Koa and Nest.js for the backend.
+For data storage relational databases like PostgreSQL and non-relational databases as MongoDB.

+I'm a team player excited by solving problems both with and without code.
+I came from a business background 📈 and that taught me how to effectively communicate and cooperate with people from various backgrounds and generations to create amazing things together 🥳

 🤓 I’m currently working on [eMoto](https://github.com/Marcel2408/emoto-finder), electric motorbikes-sharing aggregator that allows users to find all the available motorbikes from different comapnies nearby.

 🌈 I'm a big fun of open source and have created a TypeScript npm package for input validation, you can check it out [here.](https://www.npmjs.com/package/incoming-ts)

-If not coding, you can find me hiking 🏔 or playing Ultimate Frisbee 🥏 on beautiful beaches of Catalonia and beyond.
+If not coding, you can find me hiking 🏔 or playing Ultimate Frisbee 🥏 in Catalonia.
+Hopefully in 2021 around the 🌍

 #### Technologies and tools